kokosnotfound/Label-Generator/README.md

-# Chemical Label Generator
+# Chemistry Label Generator

-Welcome to the Chemical Label Generator repository!
+Welcome to the Chemistry Label Generator repository!
 This project provides a straightforward solution for generating chemical labels that can be easily printed and attached to bottles and containers.
 You can access and use the generator online by following the link [here](https://.com).

 ## Features